valyli/client.tob.true.ly/research/GameFramework.md

 | Register() | add a object to the the objectPool.               |

 * ObjectPool is similar with ReferencePool, the differences is ObjectPool often used to manage unity object.
-* whether an object can be spawned in multiple times depended on the "AllowMultiSpawn" propertie
+* Whether an object can be spawned in multiple times depended on the "AllowMultiSpawn" propertie

 ```csharp
 m_HPBarItemObjectPool = GameEntry.ObjectPool.CreateSingleSpawnObjectPool<HPBarItemObject>("HPBarItem", 16);